 If you have a 401(k) or a pension plan, you will divide these through a qualified domestic relations order (QDRO).
 You and your spouse may want to work with your attorneys to draft this order, due to the intricacies involved in creating it.
 After you two sign your QDRO, you must have it approved by a judge to enforce it.
 You will then provide your QDRO to your plan’s administrator, who will divide your assets and make distributions to your spouse based on the order.
 Similar to an IRA, your spouse will be responsible for paying taxes on their distributions.

 Dividing your retirement assets can be challenging.
-By seeking legal advice, you can clarify any points of confusion you may have.
+By seeking legal advice from a Chandler divorce lawyer, you can clarify any points of confusion you may have.